Table of Contents

 Nursing Home Care

-Nursing home residences, also known as skilled nursing facilities, offer a higher level of care than do assisted living residences.
+Nursing home residences, also called skilled nursing facilities, offer a higher level of care than do assisted living residences.
 In fact, the only place in which one can receive more extensive care is in a hospital.
 In addition to a room (shared or private) and meals, 24-hour medical care and supervision is provided.
 Other services may include skilled nursing care, personal care assistance, medication management, rehabilitation therapies (occupational, physical, speech), and social and recreational activities.

 What Long Term Care is Not?